maxinehsu/summary-visualizations/README.md

 # Summary visualizations of BSCI student survey data
-This repository contains summary visualizations of Spring 2024 student survey data from various undergraduate BSCI courses.
+This repository contains summary visualizations, created using Python, of Spring 2024 student survey data from various undergraduate BSCI courses.
 This README provides a general overview of the data wrangling conducted; for more detailed comments and explanations, as well as the data visualizations themselves, view the Jupyter Notebook.

 ## Procedure
 1. Exported Google Sheet corresponding to Google Form survey as CSV file.